 For now, my kids like the chart and are willing to give it a try.
 We are tying their allowances to completing so many tasks a week, so that might be improving our rate of compliance.
 I’ve gotten tired of asking kids to do things over and over, and this seems a great way to stop doing that.
 I can just ask, did you do all your tasks on the board?

-I’m hoping that beyond just doing their chores, that they learn about how to organize their thoughts and how to make their own lists and get things done.
+I’m hoping that beyond just doing their chores, they learn how to organize their thoughts, make their own lists, and get things done.
 That is a useful skill no matter what.